 Below is boilerplate code for how to create a role.

-This one shows how to use ctx
+This one shows how to use the 'myst'

-to parse the role’s body as MyST.
+type to treat the role’s body as MyST.

 const myRole = {